-These battery packs can power pretty much anything from your smartphone and tablet, to laptops and portable games consoles.
+These battery packs can power pretty much anything, from your smartphone and tablet to laptops and portable games consoles.
 However, they're primarily aimed at portable media and communication devices.
-Many can:

-- Charge a device such as your smartphone multiple times.
+- Many can charge a device such as your smartphone multiple times.

-- Charge a number of devices simultaneously (e.g. two smartphones, a smartphone and a tablet or a tablet, smartphone and laptop).
+- Many can charge a number of devices simultaneously (e.g. two smartphones, a smartphone and a tablet, or a tablet, smartphone and laptop).

-- Charge most smart tablets and other devices such as portable speakers, wireless headphones and compact cameras.
+- They can charge most tablets and other devices such as portable speakers, wireless headphones and compact cameras.

-- Some models pack enough grunt to power laptops, but we'd recommend you use this feature only if you're caught out without access to a power point or forgot your laptop charger.
+- Some models pack enough grunt to power laptops, but we'd recommend this only if you're caught without access to a power point or forget your laptop charger.
 It's handy in an emergency, but not a substitute for your standard external power supply.

 Size, shape, weight and capacity are the main things to consider when shopping for a power bank.
-A nice clear indication of available power is also useful, with some models showing a digital display in lieu of bars (e.g. "80% remaining").
+A nice clear indication of available power is also useful, with some models showing a digital display rather than bars (e.g. "80% remaining").

-Capacity, shown as a milliamp hour (mAh) figure, is a rough indication of the charging capabilities – the higher the number, the more power it can deliver to your device before the power bank also runs out of juice.
+Capacity, shown as milliamp hour (mAh), is a rough indication of the charging capabilities – the higher the number, the more power it can deliver to your device before the power bank also runs out of juice.

 - Most of the latest smartphones have a battery with around 3000mAh.

-- Try to find one that can completely recharge your smartphone at least twice before requiring a recharge, as this should keep you covered for one to two days at a time.
+- Try to find a power bank that can completely recharge your smartphone at least twice before requiring a recharge, as this should keep you covered for one to two days at a time.